Skip to Content

 • Shawn Terry, Secretary of Health

-• Dr. Joseph Cunningham, Chief Medical Officer
+• Jesicah Gilmore, MD, Chief Medical Officer

-• Brenda Crawford, Chief Finance Officer
+• Brenda Crawford, Chief Financial Officer

 • Tim Woolsey, Chief Facilities Management Officer